 Financial Aid Probation

 This status is assigned to the student who has successfully appealed their financial aid suspension and had their eligibility for aid reinstated.
-The reinstatement under probation may not be for more than one term of enrollment.
+The reinstatement under probation may not be for more than two continuous terms of enrollment.

 Under no circumstances will more than two probation periods be approved for any student.
 It is expected that a student regain and maintain their satisfactory academic progress at VWU.